VivekSingh-maker/weather-now-application/README.md

 1)Easy Search: Users can enter a city name to quickly get weather information.

-2)Current Weather Data: The app shows real-time weather details, like temperature, humidity, and weather conditions, using the OpenWeatherMap API.
+2)Current Weather Data: The app shows real-time weather details, like temperature, humidity, and weather conditions, using the API.

 3)Temperature Units: Users can switch between Celsius and Fahrenheit to view temperatures in their preferred unit.